Updating the Complex Systems Keyword Diagram Using Collective Feedback and Latest Literature Data

-The data (a), (b) and (c) were used to incorporate the research community's internal perceptions of the relevant topics, whereas the data (d) was used to obtain more objective measurements of the keywords' relevance and associations from publications made in complex systems science.
+The data (a), (b) and (c) were used to incorporate the research community's and other public communities' perceptions of the relevant topics, whereas the data (d) was used to obtain more objective measurements of the keywords' relevance and associations from publications made in complex systems science.
 In (a)-(c), the relevant keywords were manually selected and curated by the author.
 In (d), the overall relevance of each keyword to complex systems was characterized by its total search hit multiplied by its {\em visibility boost} \cite{ref15} when it was searched together with ``complex systems'' OR ``complexity science''.
 Namely, if the relevance score of a keyword is high, that implies that the keyword was more manifested in the context of complex systems or complexity science (see \cite{ref15} for details).

 One problem faced in collecting the data (d) above was that many combinations of keywords resulted in superficial large search hits that might not correctly capture their actual scientific relatedness, especially when both of them were common words/phrases.
 To avoid such misleading measurements and improve the quality of network reconstruction, the entire relevant keyword list and possible associations of the pairs of keywords were manually reviewed and curated by the author from the viewpoint of complex systems science and engineering.
-The keyword association network was then constructed by assigning edge weights between a pair of associated keywords according to the OpenAlex search hit of the pair multiplied by both keywords' relevance scores.
+The keyword association network was then constructed by assigning edge weights between a pair of associated keywords according to the OpenAlex search hit of the pair (searched together with ``complex systems'' OR ``complexity science'') multiplied by both keywords' relevance scores.

 Wolfram Research Mathematica was used for all of the data collection, analysis and visualization for this project.
 All the collected data, the keyword association list, and the program codes that were used for data collection, analysis and visualization are publicly available from the project's GitHub page \cite{project-github}.